BoltzExchange/docs/README.md

 ## What is Boltz?

-Boltz is a privacy first, non-custodial bitcoin exchange built to bridge different layers of Bitcoin like the [Liquid](https://liquid.net/) and [Lightning Network](https://lightning.network/).
-With Boltz users can seamlessly swap their bitcoin between layers, to e.g. use advanced financial products or manage liquidity of their lightning channels.
+Boltz is a non-custodial Bitcoin bridge built to swap between different Bitcoin layers like the [Liquid](https://liquid.net/) and [Lightning Network](https://lightning.network/).
 Boltz Swaps are non-custodial, which means users can always rest assured to be in full control of their bitcoin throughout the entire flow of a swap.

 ## Boltz API